OpenStackOnRaPi/ostackinstall/README.md

 Follow the steps described below.

 * Create the additional VLAN in the TP-Link switch (we set VLAN ID = 2).
-You do this in the `VLAN -> 802.1Q PVID Setting` tab.
+As before, you do this in the `VLAN -> 802.1Q VLAN Configuration` tab.

 <p align="center">
  <img src=images/tplink-vlan2.png width='60%' />